jgpavez/DecomposingTests/README.md

 since there is a lot of room for improvement of the training.
 Anyway, it should be noted that meanwhile the full trained classifier is only optimum for the sample *S(1.,1.5)* and must be retrained for any new sample, the pairwise classifier is optimum for any combination of samples and there is no need of retraining (only a change of coupling constants in the formula is needed).

-By using the morphing and the decomposed trained classifiers we are able to identify the coupling constants of an arbitrary sample by using **Maximum Likeligood**.
+By using the morphing and the decomposed trained classifiers we are able to identify the coupling constants of an arbitrary sample by using **Maximum Likelihood**.
 In this case we will fit the coefficients for the sample **S(1.,1.5)** keeping the background distribution **S(1,0)** constant.

 We start by fitting *g1* and keeping *g2=1.5* constant and *g2* by keeping *g1=1.* constant.
 The plots for the fit are shown next